Samsung Electronics logo

 Weaknesses

-• SOFTWARE: Limited AI platform development compared to Google and Apple
+• SOFTWARE: Limited AI software platform development

 Opportunities

-• HEALTHCARE: AI-powered medical devices create premium market opportunities
+• HEALTHCARE: AI-powered medical device applications

 Threats